About our Trust

 Since the Trust came into existence in 2017, we have taken part in numerous professional training events throughout England and Wales involving the police, CPS, judiciary, probation officers, domestic abuse case workers, and social and health services.
 We have also been involved in training initiatives in Greece and Australia, as well as with British Forces Germany.
 In 2019 we joined forces with the Cheshire Integrated Anti-Stalking Unit (IASU) to launch a new training initiative Working Together Against Stalking.

-We campaigned in support of the Stalking Protection Bill, which has now become Law and brings about the introduction of new Stalking Protection Orders, due in January 2020.
+We campaigned in support of the Stalking Protection Act 2019, which legislates for Stalking Protection Orders, introduced in January 2020.
 We will continue to campaign for a Serial Perpetrator Register.

 Raising public awareness is a priority.
 To this end we have taken part in various TV documentaries as well as numerous radio programmes, podcasts and social media campaigns.
 These have reached millions of people across the UK and around the world.
 In addition we have made regular contributions to news items about stalking on both national and local media.